Balla and the Forest of Legends is the first volume in The Chronicles of Ubuntopia series.

 Comic 1: Rain Queen Numbi and the White Lions

 A long time ago in Southern Africa, there was an empire ruled by a woman, Queen Numbi.
 A falling star provides a cure for her illness.
 At the same time the tawny lions get magical white cubs.
-It is an adventurous story about female leadership, and is symbolic reminder about the importance of protecting our environment.
+What is going on?
+It is an adventurous story about female leadership and the story is a symbolic reminder about the importance of protecting our environment.

 Comic 2: Fumo Liyongo and the Dance of the Drums